dennislee928/dennis-s-note-vault/ietls sprint/Task 1 Mini simulate - 2.md

 t2
 t3
 ___
-The age of the population of Iceland F 1990 and 2020.
+The age of the population of Iceland from 1990 to 2020.